 When your negative thoughts seem to be dominating your life, occupying your mind during the day or keeping you up at night, you might consider working with a mental health professional for help and positive change.
 Rumination can rob you of life’s joys and prevent you from participating in your own life.
 It can even make it difficult to recover from stress and other challenges.19 It can be difficult to deal with rumination and its negative effects on your own, so if you are facing this challenge, know that therapy can be extremely helpful.

-To find a therapist who is right for you, check with your doctor for a recommendation or referral, ask trusted friends or family members who may be familiar with therapy, contact local mental health organizations for information about local providers, or use an online therapist directory.
+To find the right therapist for you, check with your doctor for a recommendation or referral, ask trusted friends or family members who may be familiar with therapy, contact local mental health organizations for information about local providers, or use an online therapist directory.

 When choosing a therapist, feeling a positive connection with your therapist and believing they are trustworthy and respectful of you is important.
 When you are comfortable with your professional therapist, you can make great strides in overcoming obstacles such as rumination so you can live your life more fully.